Do Go On - 314 - The Oak Island Mystery

 He always remembers the ding.

-And to get involved in this, you sign up to the Sydney Scharnberg level.
+And to get involved in this, you sign up to the Sydney-Sharnberg level.

 That makes sense, I'm assuming.

-So first up, we've got Aidan Coghlan this week.
+So first up, we've got Aidan Coglin this week.

-And Aidan also gets to give himself a title.
-Everyone whoidan also gets to give himself a title.
+And Aiden also gets to give himself a title, everyone who writes in gets to give himself a title.

 Aidan's called himself Associate Executive of Procrastina.